Gauge theories from scattering amplitudes with minimal assumptions: Introduction

 One tantalizing possibility is that a rotation (\ref{eq:U-rotation}) in color space can be used to cast $f$ in a more desirable form.
 However, a simple parameter-counting casts doubt on this: for example, with $n$ gluons one has only $\sim n^{2}$ degrees of freedom in a unitary rotation $U$ and $\sim n^{3}$ complex phases in $f$.
 Naively then, one cannot expect to be able to tune all these phases and make $-if$ a real (or fully antisymmetric) tensor by a change of color basis.

-Nevertheless, in this work, assuming only Poincar\'e invariance, unitarity and locality (in the form of factorization properties of tree-level amplitudes) and crossing symmetry (and in particular, CPT symmetry), we prove the following results: \begin{itemize} \item There are bases --- which we will call real bases --- where the $-if$ tensor is real and fully antisymmetric.\footnote{Such bases define a real structure on the color space of one-particle states, which is necessary to identify it with the real color space of the gauge fields in the Lagrangian formalism.} \item The Jacobi equation (\ref{eq:JI}) holds in any basis. \end{itemize} Hence, we show that $f_{ab}^{c}$ are indeed the structure constants of a reductive Lie algebra; the field formalism of gauge theories has no loophole.
+Nevertheless, in this work, assuming only Poincar\'e invariance and the usual analyticity properties of tree-level scattering amplitudes, we prove the following results: \begin{itemize} \item There are bases --- which we will call real bases --- where $\bar{f}=-f$ and the $-if$ tensor is real and fully antisymmetric.\footnote{Such bases define a real structure on the color space of one-particle states, which is necessary to identify it with the real color space of the gauge fields in the Lagrangian formalism.} \item The Jacobi equation (\ref{eq:JI}) holds in any basis. \end{itemize} Hence, we show that $f_{ab}^{c}$ are indeed the structure constants of a reductive Lie algebra; the field formalism of gauge theories has no loophole.

 Finally, the concern expressed above with the reality and symmetry of the self-couplings of gluons also extends to other couplings: (1) interactions of gluons with scalars and fermions, (2) self-interactions of gravitons, (3) interactions of gravitons with particles with lower spins.
 In this work we revisit them all and conclude that it is always possible to find a basis where the standard assumptions for these couplings hold.
-Then, the standard results follow: the gluon couplings furnish representations of the Lie algebra, there is a basis in which different species of gravitons decouple and the gravitons couple universally to all particles.
+Then, the standard results follow: the gluon couplings furnish representations of the Lie algebra, there is a basis in which different species of gravitons decouple and the gravitons of both helicities couple universally to all particles.
 We also argue that properly-defined CP transformations leave the cubic interactions of gluons and gravitons invariant.